 Detrimental Things to Avoid While Live Streaming

-Moderation is key.
-Avoid being too pushy, salesy, or overly promotional.
-A good rule of thumb is to provide value upfront, point your audience to your relevant offer, and move on.
+- Not Everything is About Self-Promotion.
+Remember, moderation is key.
+Avoid being overly pushy, salesy, or excessively promotional.
+A good approach is to provide value first, subtly direct your audience to your offer, then move on.

 Reap the Benefits of LinkedIn Live Video

-Stand out from the competition: Live streaming on LinkedIn can help you create a unique and engaging experience for your viewers.
-If done right, it will attract more attention from potential customers browsing the platform!
+Stand Out from the Competition: Live streaming on LinkedIn helps in crafting a distinctive and engaging experience for your viewers, attracting more attention from potential customers on the platform!

 LinkedIn Live Streaming Ideas